nsklaus/amiwb/README.md

 # amiwb
-window manager for linux using x11 and xlib, look at screenshots dir.
+a desktop and window manager for linux using x11 and xlib. it tries to reproduce the UX/UI of the amiga workbench as a workstation.

+for those that had an amiga equipped with a gfx and a 060 cpu card, you know what i'm talking about. it's more like draco motion/a4k 'amiga' rather than a500/cd32 'amiga'. the former was professionnal grade workstation using softwares like: tvpaint, lightwave, movie-shop, samplitude,... the later was more like a home gaming system. look at screenshots dir.

 dependencies:
 ```